MoonsideGames/bonk-docs/content/api/SpatialHash.md

 In this example, the circle we inserted will be in the *IEnumerable* returned by the *Retrieve* call because they both exist in the same hash cell.

+If a potential colliding shape-transform has the same ID as the one passed into the method, it will not be returned in the *IEnumerable*.

 ---

 ##### **public void Clear()**